Easy Ideas for a Simple DIY Advent Wreath for Christmas

 Again, evergreen greenery is the traditional wreath choice.
 However, I was trying to just use what I already had on hand.

-You can really use any vessel and wreath, so shop your own Christmas decor first!
+You can really use any vessel and Christmas wreath, so shop your own Christmas decoration bins first!

 You will want to make sure that your wreath either fits inside your vessel or will easily rest on the perimeter of your vessel.
 Since these are real candles, you’ll want to make sure your DIY Advent wreath isn’t tipsy at all!

 If you’re looking for a beautiful and realistic wreath to use, you can find my favorite one HERE!

 DIY Advent Wreath Step Two: Add candlesticks.